 BMW's small 1 Series debuted in the U.S. for 2008 as a coupe and a convertible.
-The up-level 135i is powered by a 300-horsepower, twin-turbo inline-six-cylinder engine that drives the rear wheels.
+The up-level 135i is powered by a new 300-horsepower inline-six-cylinder engine with one turbocharger instead of two that drives the rear wheels.
 A less expensive 128i covered separately in the Cars.com Research section is also offered.
 The 135i competes with performance cars like the Nissan 370Z and Audi TT.

 Compared to the 3 Series coupe, the 135i features a more upright grille and a C-pillar that's not as sleekly styled.
 A pronounced sheet metal crease runs the length of the coupe's sides, which are otherwise relatively smooth.